★Patch 1.22 has been released!

 Weapon attachments and Mods are sold at their respective vendors.
 For Ranged weapons head to a Gun Vendor to find attachments and mods for them.
 For Melee weapons you can find mods for them at melee weapon vendors.

 You can find attachments and mods from looting enemies you defeated and in containers in the environment.
 Keep your eye and loot to your heart's desire!

-If you have the recipe and required components, you can craft attachments and mods for you to use.
+If you have the crafting spec and required components, you can craft attachments and mods for you to use.
 This is one of the best ways to obtain attachments and mods if you are investing points into Technical and Crafting!

 There is no reason not to customize your weapons with attachments and mods.
 They increase your weapon's performance, can be found all over the game, and are only limited by their slots, they are always worth equipping onto your weapons.
 Buying them may be costly, but its worth it to make your weapons stronger or to make them fit your playstyle.

 In order to effectively use your mods and attachments, you will have to understand your perks and the weapons you are equipping it to.
 Having a Sniper with perks that increase its headshot damage will not benefit from mods that increase damage on limbs.
 Shotguns will also not benefit from Scopes that increases your range too much since it benefits more on close-range battles.

 |Guides by Category|

 |Perks and Attributes||Weapons|

 |Clothing and Armor||Cyberware|